 Is it ok to bring children?

 Oasis is designed for quiet relaxation and reflection.
 We are not set up to take care of children on the property.
-On a rare occasion we may take older children.
+On occasion we may take older children.
 Please inquire.

 I like a bit of adventure as well as quiet.
 What is there to do?